Moduli of real pointed quartic curves

-Suppose $(X,Y,\phi)$ is a del Pezzo triple and $\pi:X\rightarrow \mathbb{P}^2$ is the corresponding blowup map.
-The anticanonical curve $Y$ is the strict transform of a plane singular cubic $Y_B$ through the set of $7$ blown up points $B=\{P_1,\ldots,P_7\}$.
-Since the points are in general position $Y_B$ is irreducible, otherwise there would be $3$ points on a line or $6$ on a conic.
-In Table \ref{Pezzostrata} we distinguish four cases according to the type (nodal or cuspidal) of $Y_B$ and the location of the points $B$.
-We also list the Kodaira type from Kodaira's famous list of singular fibres of an elliptic fibration of the curve $Y$ in each of these cases.
+Suppose that $(Y,Z,\phi)$ is a marked del Pezzo pair and $\pi:Y\rightarrow \mathbb{P}^2$ is the corresponding blowup map.
+The image $\pi(Z)$ is a plane cubic through the seven points $B=\{P_1,\ldots,P_7\}$.
+In Table \ref{Pezzostrata} we distinguish four cases according to the type (nodal or cuspidal) of $Z_B$ and the location of the points $B$.
+We will use the symbols used in Kodaira's classification of the singular fibers of an elliptic pencil to denote the type of the curve $Z$.